-8. Provide Enough Food & Water - Proven Way to Deal with Absconding & Swarming
+8. Provide Enough Food and Water - Proven Way to Deal with Absconding and Swarming

 These insects make their own food, especially when the colony is large.
 But if the colony is new or has swarmed, the workers may not be able to collect enough food and water.
 The colony can decide to abscond if it is not getting enough of these necessities.

 Monitor your bees to know when they need food and water.
 Supply them with feed syrup in order to keep them energetic and active.
 Place water containers near their house to ensure they get enough water always.

 Many bee foods and stimulants have been formulated and manufactured, but I don't think if there is any that can beat the Bee Healthy Feeding Stimulant.
 With a variety of nutrients- lipids, minerals, sucrose and vitamins, this is so far the best food for your pollinators.

 I have been using it in my apiary and I have never had issues of my bees leaving or dying.
 It energizes the insects, allowing them to make more honey and reproduce.
 I actually raise bees for new hives (from the existing colons) with the help of this stimulant which contains food grade ingredients!

 If you are using less reputable foods that don't develop your bees, I would encourage you to try the Bee Healthy Feeding Stimulant.
 It increased my honey production significantly!

 Parasites and diseases are a major cause of the absconding problem.
 The most common parasites are mites, wax moths and ants.
 Some diseases that you should be aware of are foulbrood and dysentery.
 The pollinators can decide to leave if the parasite attack is unbearable or if a big part of them has been killed by a disease.